linkarys/mailviewer/README.md

 - mail to
 - mail body (if already been loaded)

+## Branches
+Except the master, all other branches just change the animation.
+You cound find them at [anguar animate simples] (http://www.nganimate.org/angularjs/ng-repeat/skew-transform)

 ## Existing issues
 - The new email indicator does not always work
 - It unable to display attachment